-An agonising hour of pointless attempts to explain how to put the mask on correctly... and one therefore cold coffee with disgusting tasting meds later.
-30-day countdown for "Patrick has a PEG inserted" set to zero yesterday.
-If the nurse had read my instructions instead of making me re-explain the same shit every time I sat down, like some teenager in love... my nursing service would have trained new staff, or at least trained them. as promised... this wouldn't have happened.
+An agonising hour of pointless attempts to explain how to put the mask on correctly... and therefore a cold coffee with disgusting-tasting medication later.
+30-day countdown for „Patrick has a PEG inserted“ set to zero yesterday.
+If the carer had read my instructions instead of making me explain the same shit every time I sat down like some infatuated teenager... my nursing service would have trained new staff or at least given them an induction as promised... that wouldn't have happened.

-I start to get direct and grumpy in such situations.
-Now it's just "Wait..." and I send the carer the relevant section of the instructions from my blog as a link via WhatsApp.
-Since all other methods have failed, I now hope for a "learning effect to avoid further personal embarrassment".
-At the latest, when I send the link to "Emergency signs of respiratory distress" for the third time, hopefully something will click.
+I'm starting to get direct and grumpy in situations like this.
+Lately, it's just „Wait...“ and I send the carer the relevant section of the instructions from my blog as a link via WhatsApp.
+As all other methods have failed, I'm now hoping for a „learning effect to avoid further personal embarrassment“.
+At the latest, when I send the link to „Emergency signs of respiratory distress“ for the third time, it will hopefully click at some point.

 And even as I write these lines, the third keeper in a row is seamlessly joining in.
 Mask drama number three this week.
 And it's only Tuesday afternoon.
 Half the mask is missing.
 Why do I always notice this when I try to put on my mask?
 And of course it happens on a day when I'm already struggling to breathe, because the last two night services unfortunately didn't hear their own alarm clocks again, so I wasn't put into bed regularly and therefore have a lot of mucus.
 How nice that this night service, of all people, asked me why I don't have a PEG.
 Wuhsahhh.
 My answer: